About this Master Course

 Let us guide you step by step while you will learn at your own pace and on your own schedule.
 As you prepare the different varieties and master each recipe, you will astound your family and friends with such local Italian dishes.

-The content in this Guide includes:
+The content in this Course includes:

 - understanding the ingredients used to make gnocchi